 “Always associate yourself with people who are better than you.”
 Warren Buffett, Founder of Berkshire Hathaway

 WHAT ARE THE BENEFITS OF CREATING A MASTERMIND?

-When you create and run a mastermind you are setting yourself up as the go-to person which opens doors for you to have more influence.
-But it also gives you the opportunity to reach more people and make an impact on the world in a positive way.
+When you create and run a mastermind, you are setting yourself up as the go-to person, which opens doors for you to have more influence.
+But it also allows you to reach more people and positively impact the world.

 You provide a networking opportunity for those who are looking for connection by giving them access to each other.